getsentry/sentry-java/docs/config.rst

     http://public:private@host:port/1?raven.stacktrace.hidecommon

-Hide frames based on the class name
+Hide Frames Based on the Class Name
 ```````````````````````````````````

 Raven can also mark some frames as ``in_app`` based on the name of the class.